sachabest/sachabest.github.io/_posts/2017-06-02-humanizing-tech-devesh-dayal.md

 * Devesh's inspiration to hack and build comes primarily from his desire to dive into something completely blind, and see how far he can get in learning it on the fly.
 Quite an admirable motivation, in my opinion.
 * In his own words, Devesh attributed "100% of his passion for teaching" to the desire to impart "even 10% of the excitement I've felt in building things myself" in the hopes that students will share the same joy.
-* In his (and my) opinion, formal education in computer science is augmented by, not replaced by additional online and ad-hoc learning materials: learning how to build something is one thing, understanding why it works is another.
+* In his (and my) opinion, formal education in computer science is augmented by, not replaced by, additional online and ad-hoc learning materials: learning how to build something is one thing, understanding why it works is another.

 ### Full Transcript